hiero-ledger/hiero/hashgraph-transfer.md

     - List of repository variables/states
     - List of repository secrets
     - Repository Point of Contact for day-of questions
-- Developer Experience team is allerted that the repository is ready to transfer
+- Developer Experience team is alerted that the repository is ready to transfer

 The Developer Experience Team shall announce the upcoming repository transfer to the community once the TA and AA verify the repository is ready for transfer.